-W ould the project: Potentiall y Significan t Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate or pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i.
-Result in substantial erosion or siltation on- or off-site? \boxtimes ii.
-Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? iii.
+W ould the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate or pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i.
+Result in substantial erosion or siltation on- or off-site? \square ii.
+Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? \boxtimes iii.
 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? iv.
-Impede or redirect flood flows or place housing within a 100- year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? d) In a flood hazard, tsunami, or seiche zone, risk release of pollutants due to project inundation or increase risk of such inundation? e) Otherwise substantially degrade water quality? \boxtimes f) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? g) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
-Di scussion/Conclusion/Mitigation: A. A. The proposed project would increase the impermeable surfaces on-site but would not result in a significant increase in urban storm water runoff.
-The County requires a grading permit (County Code Chapter 15.40) for any
+Impede or redirect flood flows or place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? d) In a flood hazard, tsunami, or seiche zone, risk release of pollutants due to project inundation or increase risk of such inundation? e) Otherwise substantially degrade water quality? \boxtimes f) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? g) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?

-- earthmoving in excess of 50 cubic yards.
+A. The proposed project would increase the impermeable surfaces on-site but would not result in a significant increase in urban storm water runoff.
+The County requires a grading permit (County Code Chapter 15.40) for any earthmoving in excess of 50 cubic yards.
 This requirement is included as Mitigation Measure HYD-1.
-The impacts are less than significant with mitigation incorporated. - B. The proposed project would not significantly require the use of, or otherwise interfere with, available groundwater supplies with the implementation of Mitigation Measure HYD-1.
+The impacts are less than significant with mitigation incorporated.

+- B. The proposed project would not significantly require the use of, or otherwise interfere with, available groundwater supplies with the implementation of Mitigation Measure HYD-1.
 There is a less than significant impact with mitigations incorporated. - C. i-ii The proposed project is not projected to significantly contribute to any increase in erosion, siltation, surface runoff, or redirection of flood flows with implementation of Mitigation Measure HYD-1.
-There is a less than significant impact with mitigation incorporated. - iii The project would not contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems with implementation of Mitigation Measure HYD-1.
-There is a less than significant impact with mitigation incorporated. - iv The project is located in Flood Zone X, meaning that the northern portion of the site is outside of the Standard Flood Height Elevation and of minimal flood hazard (Zone X).
+There is a less than significant impact with mitigation incorporated.

+iii The project would not contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems with implementation of Mitigation Measure HYD-1.
+There is a less than significant impact with mitigation incorporated.

+iv The project is located in Flood Zone X, meaning that the northern portion of the site is outside of the Standard Flood Height Elevation and of minimal flood hazard (Zone X).
 The proposed project does not involve the construction of housing on the property.
-Impact are less than significant with respect to placing housing within a 100-year flood hazard area for this project. - D. There is no known risk mapped on the California Department of Conservation CGS Information Warehouse regarding landslides.
-This zone change which does include expansion of uses but not propose specific changes of use or additional development therefore a less than significant impact to/from flood flows. - E. The project would not substantially degrade water quality through its operation.
-Conditions of additional project approval include submission of plans to the Amador County Environmental Health Department, obtainment of a Grading Permit through the Amador County Building Department, included as Mitigation Measure HYD-1.
+Impact are less than significant with respect to placing housing within a 100-year flood hazard area for this project.